Esri/geomessage-simulator-qt/README.md

 # vehicle-commander-qt

-The Vehicle Commander (Qt) template demonstrates developer samples for building and testing in-vehicle military applications with the ArcGIS Runtime Qt SDK.
-The Vehicle Commander template contains source code for creating sample in-vehicle, touchscreen applications.
+The Vehicle Commander Qt demonstrates developer samples for building and testing in-vehicle military applications with the ArcGIS Runtime Qt SDK.
+The Vehicle Commander Qt projects contains source code for creating sample in-vehicle, touchscreen, and support applications.

 ![Image of Vehicle Commander]( ScreenShot.jpg "vehicle-commander-qt")